What is Down syndrome?

 What are the symptoms?

-- Distinctive facial features, such as a flat face, small ears, slanting eyes, and a small mouth.
+- Distinctive facial features, such as a flat face, small ears, almond-shaped eyes, and a small mouth.

 - A short neck and short arms and legs.